MotasemAlfarra/ANCER/README.md

-This is the official code for the work titled:

 # ANCER: Anisotropic Certification via Sample-wise Volume Maximization

+This is the official code for the work titled:"ANCER: Anisotropic Certification via Sample-wise Volume Maximization"

 prerprint: